ThKrypt/QualCoder/How-to-use.md

 ##  Manage Files
 You will usually want to load text files into QualCoder prior to coding.
 You can import text from plain text documents, docx, odt, epub and pdf documents.
 Pdf importing can sometimes be problematic.
 Another option is to manually enter text from within QualCoder.
 You can also load image files in the following formats: jpg, jpeg, png and gif.

 Video (mov, mp4, wmv format) and audio files (wav, mp3 format) can be imported.
-Loading an audio or video file will also automatically create a blank text transcript file.
+Loading an audio or video file will also automatically create a blank text transcribed file.
 This file will have the same name as the audio or video file, but have a '.transcribed' suffix.
 Initially, this text transcription will be empty.
 You can transcribe the file your self or get the file professionally transcribed and copy and paste the text into this file.

 Filenames should only contain typical filename characters, e.g. a-z 0-9 _ - space ().
 Otherwise, when exporting a text file, unusual characters in the file name will cause an error.
 Exporting is only available for text files, if you need to copy an image or other media, open the relevant folder inside the .qda folder to copy the media.